-- 6. Click anywhere in the data and, on the Insert tab, in the Tables group, click PivotTable.
+- 5. Click anywhere in the data and, on the Insert tab, in the Tables group, click PivotTable.
 A dialog box will appear that shows the RawData table will be used as the basis for the PivotTable.
-Under Choose where you want the PivotTable report to be placed, be sure New worksheet is checked.

-- 7. Click OK.
-Excel adds a new Sheet1.
+Under Choose where you want the PivotTable report to be placed, be sure New Worksheet is checked. - 6.
+Click OK.
+Excel adds a new Sheet1. - 7.
+Double-click the Sheet1 tab, type Pivot, and tap Enter.

-- 8. Rename the worksheet Pivot.